-Your mediation is protected by laws which provide that what happens in mediation is privileged—that it can’t be brought out in court and will not become public record for any “Joe” who wants to access your information when he pleases.
+Your mediation is protected by laws which provide that what happens in mediation is privileged—that it can’t be brought out in court and will not become public record.

 The Court guarantee confidentiality for those using the diplomacy of mediation.
 The goal is to encourage people to agree on their own without clogging the courts with their fighting.
 It’s not about compromising but bargaining the right arrangement for each person.

-Document Preparation in Mediation: Although our mediators cannot and do not represent you within the mediation (as they work as neutrals), they do have graduated from law school and are therefore able to draft and file all of the necessary documents to initiate and finalize your divorce, including your Marital Settlement Agreement.
+Document Preparation in Mediation: Although our mediators cannot and do not represent you within the mediation (as they work as neutrals), they are licensed attorneys and are therefore able to draft and file all of the necessary documents to initiate and finalize your divorce, including your Marital Settlement Agreement.

 Role of Attorney in Mediation: Following mediation, the contents of your Marital Settlement Agreement is transcribed to reflect the agreements you and your spouse want in the final judgment.
-While you do not need to retain an attorney to finalize your divorce, it is HIGHLY recommended that you consult with an attorney (typically only 2 hours) to review your Marital Settlement Agreement prior to signing it.
+While you do not need to retain an attorney to finalize your divorce, it is highly recommended that you consult with an attorney (typically only a couple of hours) to review your Marital Settlement Agreement prior to signing it.
 You may also choose to use an outside consulting attorney to review the Agreement from your own personal perspective and give you feedback as to the agreements made.

 Lawyers who Mediate Divorces: Why can’t they give me legal advice?
 First of all, a lawyer can only play one role in your divorce—as either an attorney OR a mediator.
 They cannot do them simultaneously.
 The Rules of Professional Conduct prohibit mediators from advising you on your legal rights while mediating with you and your partner.
 So they cannot ethically advise you, but more to the point, that’s to your advantage.